isomerpages/moe-canossacatholic/_departments/Physical Education.md

 Physical Education (PE) in CCPS aims to develop physically competent and confident individuals who enjoy a lifetime of active and healthy living safely and responsibly.

-Five goals serve as a guide to provide an array of opportunities for the studnets.
+Five goals serve as a guide to provide an array of opportunities for the students.

 <b><font size="3" color="#7daadf">Movement Competence</font></b><br>
 Students are competent and confident to participate in a range of physical and outdoor activities.<br>